carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 L5:

 //===---------------------------------------------------------------------===//

-Tail call optimization improvements: Tail call optimization currently pushes all arguments on the top of the stack (their normal place if that was a not tail call optimized functiong call ) before moving them to actual stack slot. this is done to prevent overwriting of paramters (see example below) that might be used, since the arguments of the callee overwrites callers arguments.
+Tail call optimization improvements: Tail call optimization currently pushes all arguments on the top of the stack (their normal place for non-tail call optimized calls) before moving them to actual stack slot.
+This is done to prevent overwriting of parameters (see example below) that might be used, since the arguments of the callee overwrites caller's arguments.

 example:

 int callee(int32, int64);
 int caller(int32 arg1, int32 arg2) {